estephe-arnaud/cognitive-swarm-agents/README.md

 5.  **Verify Setup**: Run the first Jupyter notebook to ensure your environment is correctly configured:
     ```bash
-    # Assurez-vous que votre environnement Conda 'cognitive-swarm' est activé
+    # Assurez-vous que votre environnement Conda 'makers' est activé
     jupyter notebook notebooks/00_setup_environment.ipynb
     ```
     Follow the instructions within the notebook.

 ## 🚀 Running the Project

-All commands below should be run from the root directory of the project (`cognitive-swarm-agents/`) with the `cognitive-swarm` Conda environment activated.
+All commands below should be run from the root directory of the project (`makers/`) with the `makers` Conda environment activated.

 ### 1. Data Ingestion